SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 **Pull Request title:** Fix exporting
 :::
 ::: bad
-Bad example - Pull request title does not tell what issues have been fixed and how
+Bad example - Pull request title does not tell what issues have been fixed and how.
 :::

 ::: greybox
-**Pull Request title:** 🐛 Fix desktop app exporting - prevent database concurrent access while exporting
+**Pull Request title:** 🐛 Bug - Fix desktop app exporting - prevent database concurrent access while exporting
 :::
 ::: good
-Good example - Pull request title briefly describe the fix that it has
+Good example - Pull request title briefly describes the fix that it has.
 :::

 The important information in the title are: